ArthurHeitmann/arctic_shift/api/README.md

 ### **Upvotes count and number of comments**

-After 36 hours, all data is updated and should then be the same as that released in .zst dumps.
+After roughly 36 hours, all data is updated and should then be the same as that released in .zst dumps.
 Before that, `score`, `num_comments`, etc. will be 1 or 0, since data is archived initially the moment it was posted.